Tautochrone curve: The tautochrone problem

 The tautochrone problem, the attempt to identify this curve, was solved by Christiaan Huygens in 1659.
 He proved geometrically in his Horologium Oscillatorium, originally published in 1673, that the curve is a cycloid.

 The cycloid is given by a point on a circle of radius $r$ tracing a curve as the circle rolls along the $x$ axis, as:

+Note that a tautochrone as typically drawn, where objects slide downwards towards the origin, is instead traced by the cycloid of a circle rolling upside-down along the line $y = 2r$, such that:

 Huygens also proved that the time of descent is equal to the time a body takes to fall vertically the same distance as diameter of the circle that generates the cycloid, multiplied by $\pi / 2$.
 In modern terms, this means that the time of descent is $\pi \sqrt{r/g}$, where $r$ is the radius of the circle which generates the cycloid, and $g$ is the gravity of Earth, or more accurately, the earth's gravitational acceleration.

 This solution was later used to solve the problem of the brachistochrone curve.
 Johann Bernoulli solved the problem in a paper (Acta Eruditorum, 1697).

 The tautochrone problem was studied by Huygens more closely when it was realized that a pendulum, which follows a circular path, was not isochronous and thus his pendulum clock would keep different time depending on how far the pendulum swung.
 After determining the correct path, Christiaan Huygens attempted to create pendulum clocks that used a string to suspend the bob and curb cheeks near the top of the string to change the path to the tautochrone curve.
 These attempts proved unhelpful for a number of reasons.
 First, the bending of the string causes friction, changing the timing.
 Second, there were much more significant sources of timing errors that overwhelmed any theoretical improvements that traveling on the tautochrone curve helps.
 Finally, the "circular error" of a pendulum decreases as length of the swing decreases, so better clock escapements could greatly reduce this source of inaccuracy.

 Later, the mathematicians Joseph Louis Lagrange and Leonhard Euler provided an analytical solution to the problem.

 Lagrangian solution

+For a simple harmonic oscillator released from rest, regardless of its initial displacement, the time it takes to reach the lowest potential energy point is always a quarter of its period, which is independent of its amplitude.
+Therefore, the Lagrangian of a simple harmonic oscillator is isochronous.